RafRomB/imml/docs/main/installation.rst

 -  [matlab]: Some algorithms were originally developed in Matlab.
 If you want to use the original implementation, use this module.
 -  [r]: Some algorithms were originally developed in R. If you want to use the original implementation, use this module.
--  [torch]: Deep learning methods are included in this module.
+-  [deep]: Deep learning methods are included in this module.

 To include these dependencies, execute in the terminal: